 This section covers anything else that is deductible but not listed elsewhere.
-The most common will be meals served to children and software or apps that cost more than \$200 (otherwise they can be listed as an office expense).
-Here is where you will list accessibility and financing expenses online service fees, bank and merchant fees, and credit card processing fees.
+The most common will be:

+- Cleaning services - Software or apps that cost more than \$200 (otherwise they can be listed as an office expense) - Accessibility and financing expenses such as online service fees, bank and merchant fees, and credit card processing fees. - Parking, tolls & registration fees (for those who chose to use standard mileage)